-- Converts integral minimization problem into ODE or PDE. - Gives a necessary, but not sufficient condition for extremum (critical "point", read: function f) - Application: - From a numerical point of view, this does not buy us much. - We can usually directly optimize the integral expression. - Similarly complex to compute (boundary value problem for a PDE vs. variational problem). - Analytical tool - Helps understanding the minimizer functions.
+- Converts integral minimization problem into ODE or PDE. - Gives a necessary, but not sufficient condition for extremum (critical "point", read: function f) - Application: - From a numerical point of view, no big difference: - We can directly optimize the integral expression - Same discrete system of equations - Analytical tool - Helps understanding the minimizer functions.